dannyvassallo/insta_scrape/README.md

 Using this gem you can access multiple facets of the instagram API without needing authorization, most importantly the hashtag.

 v.1.1.0 introducing "long_scrape" methods!
+Now with more instagram posts! v.1.1.1 introducing "long_scrape" methods!
 Now with more instgram posts!

 ## Note